 With the roadmap out of lockdown and economic recovery in place, Standard Life Investments Property Income Trust (SLI) has turned its attention to future-proofing its portfolio.
 This has put ESG at the forefront of its decision-making on disposals and acquisitions, with longevity of income critical to the process.
-The manager says that identifying lasting trends that have developed and accelerated during the pandemic, such as the growth in online retailing and how the office will be used, and its impact on future demand for space, has become mission critical.
+Identifying lasting trends that have developed and accelerated during the pandemic, such as the growth in online retailing and how the office will be used, and its impact on future demand for space, has become mission critical.

-Rent collection figures of 93% for 2020 and a 3.3% valuation uplift in the final quarter of 2020 may reflect the resilient nature of its portfolio.
-The manager expects that further growth will come from savvy asset recycling.
+Rent collection figures of 93% for 2020 and a 3.3% valuation uplift in the final quarter of 2020 reflect the resilient nature of its portfolio.
+Further growth is expected to come from savvy asset recycling.